Transmission XAS

 3-5 days before beamtime:

 - Organize a team meeting.
 Ensure all team members are aware of the basics of the experiment, the samples that are being measured, basics of the measurement technique (XAS/XES/XRF).
+For experiments involving hazardous samples and user-supplied equipment, it is also a safety requirement that all team members are aware of potential risks and mitigation strategies.

 - Register team members in DUO experiment session (to be done by proposer/PI or designated person).
 Only the users added to a session will have access to the data files.